 KIll the lights!
 And welcome to Wood Buffalo National Park, the world's largest Dark Sky Preserve.
 Here, far from the blinding glare of big-city lights, the nighttime heavens shine forth in all their glory – the moon, the planets, the Milky Way, and the stellar Northern Lights.
 You can enjoy this celestial tapestry anytime from mid-August to April, but the finest sky-gazing occurs during the Thebacha & Wood Buffalo Dark Sky Festival, held annually in late August.
-This year's event takes place from August 22 to 25, 2019.
-Here are a few of the star attractions.
+The 2019 event took place from August 22 to 25.
+Here were a few of the star attractions.

 Blast off!
 Always a hit with the little astronauts in the crowd, the launch is not only thrilling to see but the model rocket making session is a great intro to the science of rocketry.

 Check out those guns!
 A dark sky preserve is a designated area that restricts artificial light pollution.
 Since Wood Buffalo National Park's is the biggest in all the world, that means the views of the cosmos are that much clearer.
 There'll be plenty of magnum-grade telescopes at the Dark Sky Festival for star-gazers to peer through.
 Obviously, you're welcome to bring your own.